 Weddings and raising the kids

-The past few years have been a blur of raising our kids in the ways of nature.
-I must admit to a fair bit of reliance on screen-time too while we garden (let’s be real).
+The next few years were a blur of raising our kids in the ways of nature.
+I must admit to a fair bit of reliance on screen-time too while we gardened (let’s be real).
 They are all in secondary school now, and they know what it is to grow up in nature.
 For that we are very glad.
-It has also been a flurry of sowing and planting and propagating and mulching and mowing.
-It has also been many, many bursts of floral highs with my friend Kate Reeves from Rambling Rose Flowers, doing weddings for some truly fabulous people.
-It has been a great pleasure to do the weddings these last few years, and I hope to do a few more before long.
+It was a flurry of sowing and planting and propagating and mulching and mowing.
+It also featured many, many bursts of floral highs with my friend Kate Reeves from Rambling Rose Flowers, doing weddings for some truly fabulous people.
+It has been a great pleasure to do the weddings these last few years, and I hope to keep doing them.

 Selling to florists

-When Kate opened her shop in 2018, a door opened for me.
-I learnt that what I was growing had value to many more people.
 Florists with an eye for something with scent, movement and unusual colours were asking what they could buy from us.
 They wanted very different materials to what they could get from the traditional suppliers, and they began to ask us to deliver.
-We have been so grateful for the support of Kate during the early stages of this next phase.
-We have also been very fortunate to have the support of Vic Brotherson at Scarlet & Violet, and Shane Connolly.
-They are at the forefront of a new wave of florists who are championing British Flowers and Foliage.
+We have been very fortunate to have had support from many talented florists and creatives championing British Flowers and Foliage.

 The business of growing flowers

 From a business point of view I am always trialling new things and learning useful things.
-For example, what is lovely but grows just too slowly to be a viable crop – at the moment I am growing trial crops of Lophomyrtus, Nandina, and Loropetalum.
-Perhaps there are others out there who can tell me, but as far as I know I am one of the first to be exploring this territory in the UK.
-A lot of knowledge has been lost, on how to cut and condition garden and foraged foliage, as well as knowing what time of year is best to cut what.
+For example, what is lovely but grows just too slowly to be a viable crop.
+My plant library continues to grow along with my continuing enquiry.
+Over the last seventy years or so a lot of knowledge has been lost, on how to cut and condition garden and foraged foliage, as well as knowing what time of year is best to cut what.
 I am trying to re-discover and share this knowledge so that the next generation of florists can make use of the treasures growing under our noses.
 We florists can make wonderful creations when we learn how to make the most of scent, colour, texture and form, using field-grown and foraged plants.
-It’s not a big money earner for us at this stage that’s for sure.
-Neither is it that we’re in a position where we don’t need to worry about money.
-Of course, making money is essential and we work work very hard to do that too.
-The worry of it often keeps us up at night!
-But honestly, when the spreadsheets have blurred in time and I can’t remember my annual turnover from one year to the next, I realise that on a gut level this is more about making waves than making money.
+We make a reasonable return on an acre and a half, but honestly, when the spreadsheets have blurred in time and I can’t remember my annual turnover from one year to the next, I realise that on a gut level this is more about making waves than making money.